droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc J - The Stolen Gem.md

 <p>At the center of the room, the bark of the dead, gnarled tree begins to boil and melt, the trunk collapsing in upon itself until there's nothing left but a pool of thick, grayish sludge.
 With a final, wheezing wail, the staff disintegrates, leaving behind a stream of fine, gray ash that wisps away on the wind.</p>
 </div>

-The three strix fight until two have been destroyed or until the players break the *Gulthias staff*, at which point any surviving strix retreat to Berez to report to Baba Lysaga.
+The two strix fight until one have been destroyed and the other put to Bloodied or until the players break the *Gulthias staff*, at which point any surviving strix retreat to Berez to report to Baba Lysaga.

 The thunderstorm subsides soon after Lorghoth’s defeat, though the rain lingers to wash away the sludge and blight.
 The rain stops completely when the players first descend to meet the Martikovs.